grem848/FullStack_JavaScript_Flow2/README.md

 >## Why would you consider a Scripting Language as JavaScript as your Backend Platform?

+* It's easy and fast to build and setup a working network application with node.js, express, MongoDB, mongoose and Mocha tests.
+Very little code is required to make a fully functional application with a backend.

+* It's very easy to work with since you use the same language both in frontend and in the backend.

+* Not a lot of code is required for an application to run and it's easy to install and share.

 >## Explain Pros & Cons in using Node.js + Express to implement your Backend compared to a strategy using, for example, Java/JAX-RS/Tomcat

+## Pros
+* You can make a good and responsive network application, pretty fast.

+* Allows the use of data streaming, web sockets and fast file uploads.

+* It's easy to set up a REST-API with express.

+* It is efficient at handling thousands of concurrent requests (For example - a chat application).

+* It is very simple to implement server middleware, that will be executed between all requests.

+## Cons
+* Java is good at handling CPU heavy tasks, Node.JS + Express is not.
+Because Node is, despite its asynchronous event model, by nature single threaded.
+When you launch a Node process, you are running a single process with a single thread on a single core.
+So your code will not be executed in parallel, only I/O operations are parallel because they are executed asynchronous.
+As such, long running CPU tasks will block the whole server and are usually a bad idea.

+* Java integrates well with relational databases like MySQL.
+Node.JS + Express does not, they have mongoDB but that isn't relational.

+* Java as oppposed to Node.JS + Express is a strictly typed language which provides a certain security.

+* 500 errors in Node.JS and Express will crash the entire application, Java will not.

 >## Node.js uses a Single Threaded Non-blocking strategy to handle asynchronous task.
 Explain strategies to implement a Node.js based server architecture that still could take advantage of a multi-core Server.

+## Solution 1 (built it)

+Node.js does not come with mutlithreading out of the box, since it's single threaded, but it is possible to build and program it yourself.
+We just haven't done that in class.

+## Solution 2 (Multiple servers)

+For scaling throughout on a webservice, you should run multiple Node.js servers on one or more machine/es, one per core and split request traffic between them.
+This provides excellent CPU-affinity and will scale throughout nearly linearly with core count.
+You could also put a load balancer in front of it.
+The load balancer will balance the load of incoming requests, thus achieving a multicore solution

 >## Explain briefly how to deploy a Node/Express application including how to solve the following deployment problems:

 * ### Ensure that you Node-process restarts after a (potential) exception that closed the application

+To ensure my application will work I would use nodemon at least for development, nodemon is a utility that restarts the server or the application if it crashes or after something.
+Or you could use a process manager like PM2.

 * ### Ensure that you Node-process restarts after a server (Ubuntu) restart

+Here I could for development also use nodemon.

 * ### Ensure that you can take advantage of a multi-core system

+Use the web api's SetTimeout or similar to delegate tasks to the browsers multi-threading capabilities.
+Or one could use the cluster module for node, which is probably the best solution.

 * ### Ensure that you can run “many” node-applications on a single droplet on the same port (80)

+You could configure a load balancer for this purpose.
+Nginx could also be used as a reverse proxy.

 >## Explain the difference between “Debug outputs” and application logging.
 What’s wrong with console.log(..) statements in our backend-code.